GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Unix is simple.
-It just takes a genius to understand its simplicity.
+> ### A language that doesn’t have everything is actually easier to program in than some that do.
 >
 > ~ *Dennis Ritchie*